after school tutoring |

 MEET OUR TEAM

 Brenda was a middle school teacher at Electa Lee Middle in Bradenton from Dec 2015- June 2021.
-She taught 8th grade Language Arts for over ten years and has her MAT from UNCC.
+She taught in NC for 8 years before moving here and has ten years of experience in teaching 8th grade Language Arts.
+She has her MAT from UNCC.
 She believes that her role as a teacher was to speak truth and inspire the next generation to break off the chains of conformity and walk in the freedom that Christ has called them into.
 She founded Avenue941 with the hope that every student in Manatee County would have access to a caring adult to support them academically, emotionally and spiritually.